doncadavona/ionic-2-kitchen-sink/README.md

 $ `ionic serve`

 That's it!
-To quickly see the app run in Android, iPhone and Windows phones, run:
+To quickly see the app run in Android, iOS and Windows phones, run:

 $ `ionic lab`